aneoconsulting/ArmoniK/infrastructure/quick-deploy/aws/README.md

 make deploy-vpc
 ```

-The VPC deployment generate an output file `vpc/generated/output.json` that contains information needed for the
+The VPC deployment generates an output file `vpc/generated/vpc-output.json` that contains information needed for the
 deployments of storage and Kubernetes.

 ## AWS EKS